The Path to New Business Funding: 3 Contrasting Routes

 I was stuck because I didn’t know how to come up with the money I needed to grow my business, and build the core of Support4Good, a web app to help nonprofits and businesses support each other.

-That’s when I met my current business partner and together we started another business, Dream Drive, a camper van conversion and rental company based in Tokyo.
-My partner had a wealth of knowledge and skills that complemented my own, plus he had connections in finance, business executives, and the Tokyo startup world.
-In this new business, and for the first time, I was able to learn about how to raise money effectively.
+That’s when I met my current business partner and together we started another business, Dream Drive , a camper van conversion and rental company based in Tokyo.
+My new partner had a wealth of knowledge and skills that complemented my own, plus he had connections in finance, business executives, and the Tokyo startup world.
+In this new business, and for the first time, I was able to learn about how to raise money from friends in high places more effectively.

-In the context of Dream Drive, I was able to approach fundraising in that way for the first time.
+Fortunately in the context of Dream Drive, I am able to approach fundraising as a start up and think about business funding in the context of large overhead and operational costs, payroll, and real marketing goals for the first time.

-The idea in approaching advisors, angel investors, VCs and CVCs, and it’s similar to grant writing for nonprofits in a sense, is the now-classic Shark Tank scenario: you have a business idea, a minimum viable product, and a pitch.
+The idea of a startup business approaching advisors, angel investors, VCs and CVCs, and it’s similar to grant writing for nonprofits in a sense, is the now-classic Shark Tank scenario: you have a business idea, a minimum viable product, and a pitch and with that you want to drum up business credit, angel investors and eventually, venture capital.

 With that MVP and that pitch, you go out to investors to sell your idea.
 Friends and family can and should be a part of this but it is necessary to constantly widen the net to reach investors at different levels who may be interested in getting a piece of a promising company or idea that they hope to earn a future return on their investment.